Coloring created from the painting "Three Women Under the Blossoming Trees (Study for 'Spring')" by Paul-Élie Ranson (1895)

 He was known for his paintings of scenes of daily life, often inspired by the French countryside and scenes of family life.
 His works are characterized by soft forms and bright, vivid colors, creating a peaceful, idyllic atmosphere.

-Coloring page created from Paul-Élie Ranson's artwork 'Tiger in the Jungle' (1883) - Version 2 (complex)
+Coloring page created from Paul-Élie Ranson's artwork 'Tiger in the Jungle' (1883) - Version 1 (simple)